Overview of DC’s Adult Day Health Program

 While many Medicaid long-term care programs require an applicant to need a Nursing Facility Level of Care (NFLOC), this is not true for State Plan Adult Day Health Program Services.
 However, assistance must be medically necessary.
 To make this determination, an in-person functional needs assessment is completed, and based on the results, a functional assessment score is generated.
 If one’s score is at least a 4, the functional need criteria is met.

 One’s ability / inability to complete Activities of Daily Living (ADLs), such as bathing, dressing, mobility, eating, and toiletry, is assessed, as well as a need for skilled care, such as wound care and infusions.
 Cognition and behavior is another area of assessment.
 This is relevant to many persons with Alzheimer’s disease or a related dementia, as cognitive decline and certain behaviors, such as wandering, is common.
-To be clear, a diagnosis of dementia in and of itself does not mean one will automatically meet the level of care need.
+A diagnosis of dementia in and of itself does not mean one will automatically meet the level of care need.

 Qualifying When Over the Limits